PHARMACOLOGY101.Com

 Pharmacogenomics: current status and future perspectives

-In this Review, Munir Pirmohamed provides an overview of the current state of the pharmacogenomics field, using examples of clinically relevant drug–gene associations, before outlining the steps...
+In this Review, I provide an overview of the current state of the pharmacogenomics field using examples of clinically relevant drug–gene associations, before reviewing the steps needed for ...

 * Latest Pharmacology 101 News